A physical protocol for observers near the boundary to obtain bulk information in quantum gravity: Setup

 \subsubsection{Allowed measurements}

 The observers are allowed to perform measurements of low-energy operators near the boundary that are localized in the time-band $[0, \epsilon]$.
 We are particularly interested in a measurement of the {\em energy} through the metric.
 In a gravitational theory in AdS, when Fefferman Graham gauge is chosen near the boundary, the energy of the state is given by the subleading falloff of the metric \cite{deHaro:2000vlm}. \be H = {d \over 16 \pi G} \lim_{r \rightarrow \infty} r^{d-2} \int h_{0 0}(r, t, \Omega) d^{d-1} \Omega, \ee where $h_{\mu \nu}$ is the deviation of the metric from the global AdS metric displayed in \eqref{globaladsmetric}.
 This is just a manifestation of the Gauss law.
+(A gauge-invariant expression for the energy can be found in \cite{Balasubramanian:1999re}.)
 We would like to make a few comments. \begin{enumerate} \item Since the energy is a delocalized observable, it can be measured in two ways.
 First, we may consider a team of observers spread out at very large $r$ and all points of the sphere.
 Each of these observers measures the local value of the metric, and the observers then add their results to obtain the expression for \eqref{bdryh}.
 Alternately, a single observer may use multiple identically prepared systems, make measurements at different points on the sphere in different systems, and then add up her results. \item The energy is a {\em quantum mechanical} observable.
 This means that, except in energy eigenstates, its measurement does {\em not} yield a definite value.
-However, in global AdS, the possible values obtained upon measuring the energy are {\em quantized} since energy eigenstates are separated by a gap that is proportional to the inverse AdS length.
-Both the quantum fluctuations, and the quantized nature of the energy will be useful for us. \item When the observers measure the energy, there is some probability that they might obtain the answer $0$.
+However, in global AdS, the possible values obtained upon measuring the energy are {\em quantized} since energy eigenstates are separated by a gap that is proportional to the inverse AdS length.\footnote{This can be seen by straightforwardly quantizing fields about global AdS and examining the low-energy spectrum.
+From the perspective of AdS/CFT, we note that the spectrum of energy levels in global AdS is dual to the spectrum of operator-dimensions in the boundary theory, which is expected to be discrete.} Both the quantum fluctuations, and the quantized nature of the energy will be useful for us. \item When the observers measure the energy, there is some probability that they might obtain the answer $0$.
 By the standard rules of quantum mechanics, in the state $|\gmod \rangle$, this probability is given by \be \langle \gmod | P_0 | \gmod \rangle, \ee where $P_0 = |0 \rangle \langle 0|$.
 We will be interested in this probability to obtain $0$, not only in the original state, but also after we have manipulated the state. \item We {\em do not} require arbitrary accuracy in the measurements above.
 For instance, as in any quantum mechanical system, to truly measure \eqref{probzero} to arbitrary accuracy would require an infinite number of systems.
 Here we will be satisfied if the observers can make measurements so that \be \left| \langle \gmod |P_0 | \gmod \rangle_{\text{measured}} - \langle \gmod | P_0 | \gmod \rangle_{\text{true}} \right| \ll \acc, \ee where $\acc$ is the accuracy scale set in the task. \end{enumerate}